Ada-Developers-Academy/core-capstone/overview/tech-stacks.md

   * Orchestration
   * Monitoring

 We've already seen many technologies that fill several of these roles.
-For example, Rails is a **Web application framework**.
-It has a built-in **Web server** which we've used, however there are a number of alternatives including [Puma](http://puma.io/) which is now the default in Rails 5.
+For example, Flask is a **Web application framework**.
+It has a built-in **Web server** which we've used, however there are a number of alternatives including [Gunicorn](https://gunicorn.org/) which we used for Heroku.
 What roles are filled by some of the other technologies we've used?

 A couple of the technologies listed above are possibly new to you because we've not had to implement them for our projects so far.
-For example, both DNS hosting and SSL certificates were handled for us by Heroku when we deployed our Rails applications.
+For example, both DNS hosting and SSL certificates were handled for us by Heroku when we deployed our Flask applications.
 In more complex deployment scenarios these, and many other, tasks must be handled by either the developers or a DevOps team working closely with them.

 ### Additional Tools & Services